hyharry/unit_square_cell/sphx_v1/source/Manual on cell_geom.py.rst

     print 'actual DoF =', f.vector().size(), ';',
     print 'the excluded DoF =', (a - 1 + b - 1)

+Outputs for 2D case are as below,

 .. parsed-literal::

     2D periodic map
     original DoF = 28 ; actual DoF = 21 ; the excluded DoF = 7

+If 3D problem is considered, the code above pass with little modification,

 .. code:: python